tmr08c/tmr08c.github.io/content/blog/2021/06/using-mix-install/index.md

 {"hello":"world"}
 ```

-To find out where the dependencies are being cached on your system, you can pass the `verbose` option to `Mix.Install`.
+To find out where the dependencies are being cached on your system, you can pass the `verbose` option to `Mix.install`.

 ```elixir
 Mix.install(